An MS crisis with my dysfunctional bladder

 Its not a UTI

-Fast forward to 31st of May 2019, 2 in the afternoon, and the same problem occurred, I could not self-catheterise.
-I took myself to the nearest A&E hospital, in Watford, and explained the problem.
+Fast forward to 31st of May 2019, and the problem reoccurred, I could not self-catheterise.
+I took myself to A&E hospital, in Watford, and explained the problem.
 Another indwelling catheter and I was kept in overnight.
 Next morning, I saw a neurologist who said that I would be admitted for an exploratory operation to check out my prostate.
 First, I needed a CAT scan and an investigation by cytoscopy.

 My dysfunctional bladder

 A consequence of my MS is that my bladder will have a spasm.
 There is no warning, no consideration to where I am, who I am with or what I am doing.
 My body malfunctions and the bladder leaks; this problem has been getting slowly worse since the 1990s.
 I started intermittent self catheterisation in about 2005 but that did not solve the problem.
 In 2017 I received Botox injections into my bladder wall.
 It’s wonderful, suddenly my wretched bladder stopped having a spasm.
 Indescribable relief, no more worry about my bolshy bladder.

 My last Botox injection

 The benefits have almost finished.
 It happened over 18 months ago in August 2018 and I need one every 12 months.
 I’m not too sure what causes the bladder to have a spasm, but I do know it is inevitable if I have caffeine or alcohol.
 The downside of Botox is that I can only empty my bladder by intermittent self catheterisation but now my bladder has spasms even without these stimulants.
 If I still had a indwelling catheter then urine would leak out around the sides, it happened more than once.
 Either option is a ghastly lose-lose situation.